 Pilates is a system of body conditioning that focuses on improving flexibility, muscular strength and endurance in a low-impact way.
-It’s a system of specific exercises originally created by Joseph Pilates in the 1920’s.
-He used the exercises to rehabilitate patients during World War I and then the exercises were used by gymnasts and others to help reach their full physical potential.
-Over time, Pilates’ exercises have been modified to suit a wider range of abilities but they still very much emphasize proper postural alignment, core strength and muscle balance.
+It’s a system of specific exercises, originally created by Joseph Pilates in the 1920’s, used for rehabilitation and for helping athletes reach their full physical potential.
+Over time, Pilates’ exercises have been modified to suit a wider range of abilities but still emphasize proper postural alignment, breathing well, core strength and muscle balance.

-- strengthening the core group of muscles that support the spine to reduce the risk of injury, aches and pains as well as improving posture
+- strengthening – to reduce the risk of injury, aches and pains as well as improving posture

-- stretching and lengthening muscles that get tight as a result of daily life e.g. sitting for prolonged periods, exercising and not stretching properly, tension or sleeping badly, and
+- stretching – loosening muscles that get tight as a result of sitting a lot, tension, poor posture, not stretching well after exercise etc and

 - improving range of movement and the ability to move freely.

-Tailored specifically to your postural needs and physical conditions, I offer private Pilates classes for 1-4 persons, on request and subject to availability, at my home in Walmer.
+Tailored specifically to your postural needs and physical conditions, I offer private and small group Pilates classes on request and subject to availability, at my studio in Walmer.

 Each session is 45 minutes and costs £33.
-This option is perfect if you have any specific bone or joint conditions, e.g. low back pain, herniated disc, scoliosis, arthritis etc that may mean a class environment is not suitable for you.
+This option is perfect if you have any specific bone or joint conditions, e.g. low back pain, herniated disc, scoliosis, arthritis etc when a class environment may not be suitable for you.
 Use the contact page to get in touch.